ChristopherJencks

 In the News

-Christopher Jencks quoted by Jessica Barnett, "Underprivileged Children: Alabama Ranked 11th-Worst State" The News Courier, August 10, 2018.
+Quoted by Jessica Barnett in "Underprivileged Children: Alabama Ranked 11th-Worst State," The News Courier, August 10, 2018.

-Christopher Jencks quoted by Jerry Kammer, "More Green Cards are Always Good for Some, but What about the National Interest?"
-Center for Immigration Studies Immigration Blog, January 23, 2018.
+Quoted by Jerry Kammer in "More Green Cards are Always Good for Some, but What about the National Interest?," Center for Immigration Studies Immigration Blog, January 23, 2018.

-Christopher Jencks quoted on poverty in the U.S. by Max Ehrenfreund, "Bernie Sanders is Right: Bill Clinton’s Welfare Law Doubled Extreme Poverty" The Washington Post, February 27, 2016.
+Quoted by Max Ehrenfreund in "Bernie Sanders is Right: Bill Clinton’s Welfare Law Doubled Extreme Poverty," The Washington Post, February 27, 2016.

-Christopher Jencks's research on whether we won or lost the war on poverty discussed by Thomas B. Edsall, "How Poor Are the Poor?," New York Times, March 25, 2015.
+Research discussed by Thomas B. Edsall, in "How Poor Are the Poor?," New York Times, March 25, 2015.

-Christopher Jencks quoted on the effects of raising a child with one biological parent by Nicholas Kristoff, "When Liberals Blew It" New York Times, March 11, 2015.
+Quoted by Nicholas Kristoff in "When Liberals Blew It," New York Times, March 11, 2015.

-Christopher Jencks quoted on the policy implications to be gleaned from the rise of single motherhood, "The Unbelievable Rise of Single Motherhood in America over the Last 50 Years" The Washington Post, December 18, 2014.
+Quoted by in "The Unbelievable Rise of Single Motherhood in America over the Last 50 Years," The Washington Post, December 18, 2014.

 Publications